Frequently Asked Questions (FAQ)

 An academic status of Terminated means you have not achieved satisfactory course progress and are terminated from your course.
 You are not permitted to continue in the course or to re-enroll in the course without approval from the Academic Registrar.

 If you have been placed on Conditional or Terminated status it is possible there were factors outside your control that have affected your work that your lecturers were unaware of.
 For this reason, an appeal process is available.

 Please refer to the Academic Status Appeal website for further details.

-Semester Transcript is the official Curtin University Sarawak Campus record of a student’s result and is printed on official Curtin University Sarawak Campus transcript paper.
+Semester Transcript is the official Curtin University Malaysia Campus record of a student’s result and is printed on official Curtin University Malaysia Campus transcript paper.
 It will show the semester results only.

 An Academic Transcript is the official University record of a student’s results and is printed on official University transcript paper.
 The academic transcript is only available from Perth Campus (for Undergraduate and Postgraduate programs)